AccelByte/matchmaking-function-grpc-plugin-server-go/README.md

 ## Overview

-This repository contains `sample matchmaking function gRPC server app` written in `Go`, It provides simple custom matchmaking function implementation for matchmaking service in AccelByte Cloud.
+This repository contains `sample matchmaking function gRPC server app` written in `Go`, It provides simple custom matchmaking function implementation for matchmaking service in AccelByte Gaming Services.
 It will simply match 2 or any configured number of players coming into the function.

 This sample app also shows how this `gRPC server` can be instrumented for better observability.